fastrgv/AdaVenture/README.md

 ## Setup & Running Adaventure:

 The application's root directory [./avent/] contains files for deployment on 3 platforms:  1)windows (64 bit), 2)linux, 3)OSX, in addition to source code.
-* If you are NOT running windows, you do not need .dll files.
+* If you are NOT running windows, you do not need the [large] .dll files.

 Mac users please read "osx-setup.txt".
 Windows users see "windows-setup.txt".